• Home

 Registration process

-Artists must complete and submit the registration form at www.sustainableneighbourhoods.org.au/waste-to-art by Tuesday 31 August 2021 to be considered for inclusion in the exhibition.
+Artists must complete and submit the registration form at www.sustainableneighbourhoods.org.au/waste-to-art by Sunday 7 September 2025 to be considered for inclusion in the exhibition.

-We will confirm if your artwork has been accepted by Monday 13 September.
+We will confirm if your artwork has been accepted by Friday 12 September.

-The Sustainable Neighbourhood Alliance reserves the right to curate the exhibition as required, and is not compelled to include all artworks received.
+The Sustainable Neighbourhood Alliance reserves the right to curate the exhibition as required and is not compelled to include all artworks received.
 Inclusion in the exhibition is subject to space available.

 Artwork information